-- Apply a 3/8 inch (9.5mm) bead of stove cement around the 5 inch (127mm) fireplace starting collar. - Make sure that the fireplace rope gasket supplied with the fireplace seals between the first 8-5/8 inch (219mm) vent component and the outer fireplace wrap. - Lock the vent components into place by sliding the concentric pipe sections with four (4) equally spaced interior beads into the fireplace collar or previously installed component end with four (4) equally spaced indented sections. - When the internal beads of each 8-5/8 inch (219mm) outer pipe line up, rotate the pipe section clockwise about one-quarter (1/4) turn.
+- Apply a 3/8 inch (9.5mm) bead of stove cement around the fireplace inner vent starting collar. - Lock the vent components into place by sliding the concentric pipe sections with four (4) equally spaced interior beads into the fireplace collar or previously installed component end with four (4) equally spaced indented sections. - When the internal beads of each outer pipe line up, rotate the pipe section clockwise about one-quarter (1/4) turn.
 The vent pipe is now locked together.

-Figure 10.
+Figure 11.
 Attaching the First Vent Component to the Starting Collars

-WARNING: A 3/8 INCH (9.5 MM) BEAD OF STOVE CEMENT MUST BE PLACED AROUND THE 5 INCH (127 MM) FIREPLACE STARTING COLLAR BEFORE ATTACHING THE FIRST VENT COMPONENT.
+WARNING: A 3/8 INCH (9.5 MM) BEAD OF STOVE CEMENT MUST BE PLACED AROUND THE FIREPLACE INNER VENT STARTING COLLAR BEFORE ATTACHING THE FIRST VENT COMPONENT.
 FAILURE TO SEAL THIS JOINT MAY CAUSE THE FIREPLACE TO OPERATE IMPROPERLY.
 SEE THE DIAGRAM.

-WARNING: ENSURE THAT THE FIBER-GLASS ROPE GASKET SUPPLIED WITH THE FIREPLACE SEALS BETWEEN THE FIRST VENT COMPONENT AND THE OUTER FIREPLACE WRAP.
+WARNING: ENSURE THAT THE FIBER GASKET SUPPLIED WITH THE FIREPLACE SEALS BETWEEN THE FIRST VENT COMPONENT AND THE OUTER FIREPLACE WRAP.